-There are two pubs, a bakery, and a number of cafes, fast food outlets and toilets.
-There is also a SUPA IGA supermarket, a hardware store, a haberdashery, a butcher, s newsagent, a servo, a pharmacy, dental and medical services.
-There is a vet service halfway between Fernvale and Lowood.
+There is one pub, a bakery, a number of cafes, fast food outlets, a water bubbler (in the park) and toilets.
+There is also a supermarket, a hardware store, a haberdashery, a butcher, a newsagent, a servo, a pharmacy, and dental and medical services.
+There is also a vet service halfway between Fernvale and Lowood.

 Lowood was established as the first terminus of the Brisbane Valley branch railway in 1884 and the town grew from the subdivision around the new station.
 Check out The Gig – Lowood’s first flood boat built in 1900 – just the other side of the children’s play area.

 Lowood and surrounds is very much a farming region.
 The scenery changes from horticultural crops north and west of the town to the rolling hills of Glamorgan Vale.
 Lockyer Creek passes through the district and joins the Brisbane River as it flows past Lowood from nearby Lake Wivenhoe.